CGJennings/se3docs/docs/um-deck-pages.md

 ## Paper size

-You can change deck's page size using the **Deck** tab's **Paper Size** dropdown.
+You can change a deck's page size using the **Deck** tab's **Paper Size** dropdown.
 (If you have selected a game for the deck, there may also be additional page sizes listed.
 These are sized for making game boards or other game-specific objects.)

 You can define a new paper size by choosing **Custom**: